graniticio/granitic/doc/tutorial/006-database-read.md

 go get -u github.com/go-sql-driver/mysql
 ```

+to download the most widely used MySQL driver for Go.

+### Creating a DatabaseProvider component

-to download the most widely used MySQL driver for Go then create a new file in your tutorial project <code>recordstore/db/provider.go</code> and set the contents to be:
+Create a new file in your tutorial project <code>recordstore/db/provider.go</code> and set the contents to be:

 ```go
 package db